-Africana Studies & Writing Studies Minor
+Africana Studies & Writing Studies minor

-In 2020 she began a co-op with the Africana Studies Program to learn more about the field of Black Studies.
+She went on co-op with the Africana Studies program to learn more about the field of Black Studies.

 “Taking the class Post-Colonial Women’s Writers was an eye-opener for me.
 From that class, I found that I wanted to learn more about the African diaspora and my own ancestry.”